 - There is a difference between the terms "hard of hearing" and "deaf."
 People who are hard of hearing vary in the extent of hearing loss they experience.
-Some are completely deaf, while others can hear sounds or voices with hearing aids. - Hearing aids do not guarantee that the person can hear and understand speech, especially in a noisy environment.
-They increase volume, not necessarily clarity. - If possible, flick the lights when entering an area or room to get the individual's attention. - Establish eye contact with the individual, not with the interpreter, if one is present. - Use facial expressions and hand gestures as visual cues. - Make sure the person understands you and repeat what you said if necessary. - Offer pencil and paper if an interpreter is not available.
-Write slowly and let the individual read as you write.

-Written communication may be especially important if you are unable to understand the person's speech.
+Some are completely deaf, while others can hear almost normally with hearing aids. - Hearing aids do not guarantee that the person can hear and understand speech.
+They increase volume, not necessarily clarity. - If possible, flick the lights when entering an area or room to get the individual's attention. - Establish eye contact with the individual, not with the interpreter, if one is present. - Use facial expressions and hand gestures as visual cues. - Make sure the person understands you and repeat what you said if necessary. - Offer pencil and paper.
+Write slowly and let the individual read as you write. - Written communication may be especially important if you are unable to understand the person's speech. - Do not allow others to interrupt you while conveying the emergency information. - Be patient the person may have difficulty understanding the urgency of your message. - Provide people with a flashlight to signal their location if they are separated from the rescue team.
+This will facilitate lip-reading or signing in the dark.

-- Do not allow others to interrupt you while conveying the emergency information. - Be patient the person may have difficulty understanding the urgency of your message. - Provide people with a flashlight to signal their location if they are separated from the rescue team.
-This will facilitate lip-reading or signing in the dark. - While written communication works for many people, others may not understand English well enough to follow written instructions.
-Keep instructions simple, in the present tense, and use basic vocabulary.
+While written communication works for many people, others may not understand English well enough to understand written instructions.
+Keep instructions simple, in the present tense and use basic vocabulary.